-We may invite your son or daughter to attend an Open Day.
-This will give them and you a chance to see facilities specific to the course they’ve applied for and the opportunity to talk to academics and current students.
-Open Days are optional and attending, or not attending, has no bearing on your child’s application.
+Our Open Days will give them and you a chance to see facilities specific to the course they’ve applied for and the opportunity to talk to academics and current students.
+Open Days are optional and have no bearing on your child’s application.

 Your son or daughter may also be invited to attend an interview as part of the selection process.
 This will affect their application, so it is important that they attend.